Quantum algorithm for one-quasiparticle excitations in the thermodynamic limit via cluster-additive block diagonalization: Applications

 Near the critical point, the system exhibits universal scaling behavior belonging to the $(2+1)$-dimensional Ising universality class.
 At the quantum critical point, the excitation gap $\Delta(\vec{k})$ closes at momentum $(k_x, k_y) = (0,0)$, resulting in critical fluctuations and a linear dispersion $\omega(\vec{k}) \propto |\vec{k}|$.
 The vanishing gap at criticality presents a challenging test for NLCE convergence, as larger cluster sizes are required to capture the diverging correlation length.

 Using the NLCE+VQE framework, we compute the 1QP dispersion for the square lattice in the thermodynamic limit at the quantum critical point $J_c = 0.328$, as shown in Fig.~\ref{fig:2d_critical_dispersion}.
 The figure presents a comparison between dispersions obtained from NLCE+VQE and NLCE+ED for different NLCE orders $N_{\mathrm{max}}$.
 For these calculations, we employ the rectangular graph expansion defined in Eq.~\ref{eqn:rect_exp} and use $\lceil N/2 \rceil$ layers of the HVA.
 The energy variance cost function given in Eq.~\ref{eq:C_var} is minimized to obtain the lowest 1QP excitation energy for each cluster.
-The resulting NLCE+VQE data is compared with ED-based NLCE results and with a high-order series expansion up to 12th order \cite{He1990}, which we obtained using pCUT \cite{knetter2000perturbation}, serving as our benchmark.
+The resulting NLCE+VQE data are compared with ED-based NLCE results and with a high-order series expansion up to 12th order~\cite{He1990}, which we obtained using perturbative continuous unitary transformations~\cite{knetter2000perturbation}, serving as our benchmark.

 Overall, the NLCE+VQE dispersions show very good agreement with both NLCE+ED and the series-expansion benchmark, demonstrating that the VQE-based evaluation of cluster properties can accurately capture the low-energy excitations of the model.
 The inset highlights the behavior near $(k_x,k_y)=(0,0)$, which corresponds to the point of gap closing at the critical point.
 In this region, the NLCE convergence becomes increasingly demanding because the excitation gap approaches zero, and larger cluster sizes are required to obtain quantitatively reliable results.
 Nevertheless, the systematic improvement with increasing $N_{\mathrm{max}}$ indicates that the NLCE+VQE approach is capable of reproducing the correct critical behavior (just as NLCE+ED) when sufficient cluster sizes are included.
 At $N_{\mathrm{max}}=14$, both NLCE+VQE and NLCE+ED agree to within $\Delta\omega \lesssim 10^{-2}$ at the critical momentum, demonstrating that $\lceil N/2 \rceil$ HVA layers remain sufficient even at criticality for the 2D TFIM.
-Let us note that scaling of the results in the cluster size is needed to obtain the gapless behaviour of the quantum-critical point which is expected due to the diverging correlation length.
+Let us note that scaling of the results in the cluster size is needed to obtain the gapless behavior of the quantum critical point, which is expected due to the diverging correlation length.